viewoverjs/viewover/README.md

 ### Usage

-For quick implementation, you can use the default options and just add the `data-viewover-list` attribute to the media elements wrapper to display them in viewover.
+For implementation, you first need to add the `data-viewover-list` attribute to the media elements wrapper to display them in viewover.

-##### Example:
   ```html
   <!-- index.html -->